 Red cod are one of the easiest fish to catch around the shores of the South Island.
-They are particularly abundant along the east coast, in the Canterbury.
-Bight and off Westland.
+They are particularly abundant along the east coast, in the Canterbury, Bight and off Westland.
 This species will take almost any bait being probably the least selective of all fish in this regard.
-Their diet consists of small fish, crabs, shrimps, squid and shellfish.
+Their diet consists of small fish, crabs, shrimp, squid and shellfish.
 I believe the best bait to be a strip of yellow-eyed mullet.
 Fresh mullet fillets will catch almost anything that swims.
 I have had the most success with mullet, though at times they appear to ignore this in preference for shellfish such as tuatua and pipi.
 The common swimming crab, Ovalipes catharus, together with other crab species are known to form a substantial part of their diet, however, I have not often used crab as bait for red cod.

 The secret to red cod fishing is to target them after dark.
 An area that during the day appears devoid of fish often yields red cod in surprising numbers after sunset.
 They will then bite all night disappearing at daybreak.
 Many anglers have made tremendous catches of red cod after dark in Lyttelton harbour for example.

 During the winter months, they will come right into the lagoons at the mouths of the major East Coast rivers.
 Here there are targeted at night by keen anglers with anti-freeze in their veins.
 Many a good feed of cod being had following a chilly evening spent with a rod in hand and frost on the ground.

 By one year of age red cod are about 22cm (9 inches) in length.
 After two years they measure around 35cm (14 inches).
 By the time they reach sexual maturity at four years they measure 50cm (20 inches) long.
 Large mature females may produce a staggering 30 million eggs in a single breeding season.